tokers/zstd-nginx-module/README.md

 **Default:** *zstd_types text/html;*
 **Context:** *http, server, location*

-Enables ztd of responses for the specified MIME types in addition to "text/html".
-The special value "*" matches any MIME type.
+Enables zstd of responses for the specified MIME types in addition to `text/html`.
+The special value `*` matches any MIME type.

 ### zstd_buffers